WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

 * [List of variables][variableid]
 * [Branded variable documentation](branded_variable.md)

 The variables produced in CMIP7 were recommended by the [CMIP7 Data Request task team][cmipDataRequest].
-In CMIP7, the concept of branded variable uniquely identifies each variable.
+In CMIP7, the concept of branded variable identifies each variable.
 It follows the  template:

 ```
 <variableRootDD>_<temporalLabelDD>-<verticalLabelDD>-<horizontalLabelDD>-<areaLabelDD>